Contacts

 - Appointments: pick the primary customer and additional contacts.

-- Inspections: contacts determine who receives portal links and report access (if enabled).
+- Inspections: contacts determine who receives portal links and report access when enabled.

-- Contracts: signer roles are resolved from contacts attached to the appointment/inspection.
+- Contracts: signer roles are resolved from contacts attached to the appointment or inspection.

 - Invoices: invoice recipients are selected from contacts.